raggedgenes/RG_Parser/README.md

 var seqRGO = Parser.parseFasta(data);

 data contains one single fasta formatted sequence in text format.
-It returns an object with a 'desc' and a 'sequence' property.
+It returns an object with 'accession', 'desc' and a 'sequence' properties.